Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

+It is worth mentioning that usually in the literature there are considered BSDEs with generator $f$ depending also on the martingale part $M$ of a solution.
+In the whole paper, we focus on RBSDEs with generator $f$ depending only on $Y$ as we are interested in the case where $Y$ is not a semimartingale, therefore the martingale part is not well defined.
+The case of RBSDEs with generator $f$ depending on $M$ requires further analysis and its full examination is beyond the scope of the paper, so we shall postpone it for the future papers.

-Reflected BSDEs with two separated (by a special semimartingale) barriers were introduced by Karatzas and Shreve \cite{CvitanicKaratzas} in the case where the barriers $L,U$ are continuous and their supremums are square-integrable, the terminal value $\xi$ is square-integrable, the terminal time $T$ is constant and finite, the generator $f$ is Lipschitz continuous and the underlying filtration $\mathbb F$ is Brownian.
-Since then the notion of reflected BSDEs was recognized as a very useful and important tool in application to stochastic control, mathematical finance and the variational inequalities theory (see e.g. \cite{BL,HL,K:PA,KR:JFA,K:JEE,Lin} and reference therein).
-Subsequently, in many papers the assumptions adopted in \cite{CvitanicKaratzas} were weakened but the separation condition (called Mokobodzki's condition) was always assumed (see Remark \ref{uw2.1}).
-The case of less regular barriers is considered in \cite{Hamadene2,HHO,HO,Lepeltier,PX}.
-Equations with $L^p$-data are studied in \cite{Kl:EJP,Kl:BSM,RS:SPA}, and with less regular $f$ in \cite{Kl:EJP,Kl:BSM,LepeltierMatoussiXu,RS:SPA}.
-In \cite{AO,Amami,K:arx,RS:EJP} equations with random (possibly infinite) terminal time are studied, and in \cite{HH,HO,HW} equations with a more general Brownian-Poisson filtration.
-Up to now, the most general setting was adopted in the paper by Klimsiak \cite{K:SPA2} in which the underlying filtration $\mathbb F$ is a general filtration satisfying only the usual conditions and equations with $L^1$-data and c\`adl\`ag barriers of class (D) separated by a special semimartingales are considered.
+Reflected BSDEs with two barriers satisfying Mokobodzki's condition were introduced by Cvitanic and Karatzas \cite{CvitanicKaratzas} in the case where the barriers $L,U$ are continuous and their supremums are square-integrable, the terminal value $\xi$ is square-integrable, the terminal time $T$ is constant and finite, the generator $f$ is Lipschitz continuous and the underlying filtration $\BF$ is Brownian.
+Since then the notion of reflected BSDEs was recognized as a very useful and important tool having applications to stochastic control, mathematical finance and the variational inequalities theory (see, e.g., \cite{BL,HL,K:PA,K:JEE,KR:JFA,KR:JEE,Lin,RS:EJP} and the references therein).
+Subsequently, in many papers the assumptions adopted in \cite{CvitanicKaratzas} were weakened (see, e.g., \cite{BY,GIOQ,GIOOQ,HO,Kl:EJP,Kl:BSM,K:SPA2,K:arx,KRS:SPA,LepeltierMatoussiXu,RS:SPA} and the references therein) but in the vast majority of the papers Mokobodzki's condition was required to hold (see Remark \ref{uw2.1}).